Project VOLAR: Origins

 In 1969, President Richard Nixon established the President's Commission on an All-Volunteer Armed Force to develop a plan to return to an all-volunteer military where the national civil-political discourse implied the imminent evolution towards a volunteer army.
-The U.S. Army relied heavily on the Selective Service Act to satisfy enlistment.
+The U.S. Army relied heavily on the Military Selective Service Act to satisfy enlistment.
 Additionally, re-enlistment rates were at an all-time low.
 On October 13, 1970, General William Westmoreland announced his intentions to appoint an officer to oversee an Army program to move towards an all-volunteer force.
 General George I. Forsythe was then appointed as the Special Assistant for the Modern Volunteer Army (SAMVA).
 The Army staff and the Office of the Secretary of Defense subsequently established their goals to increase recruiting efforts and to secure the retention of enlistees.

 On January 1, 1971, Project VOLAR was launched.
 The Army began to financially emphasize its desire to move towards an all-volunteer force.
 The experiments of improving military quality of life were conducted at several forts, but the three most central were Fort Benning, Fort Carson, and Fort Ord.